About Ellie Brainerd Lakes Area (BLA)

 I have a specific interest in working with individuals and families that have experienced trauma.
 My interest is in working with both adults and children over the age of 6.

 When not at work, I enjoy spending time with my family, friends, and my fur-child, Riley Maxwell.
-I also enjoy listening to music, collecting stones, being outside in nature, and playing around with essential oils.
+I also enjoy listening to music, collecting stones, being outside in nature, and using essential oils to promote my own well-being.